jmwakz99/startlight/README.md

 lat = 37.788719679657554
 long = -122.40057774847898

-when you try to use different coords apart from these the venue field from the json response is empty.
+when you try to use different coordinates apart from these the venue field from the json response is empty.

 Please also note that the API has its limitations;
 1. One call per second